 Meet Mihal Davis, CA, ND, acupuncturist and learn why she provides care for cancer patients

-UW Health's Integrative Medicine program offers acupuncture at the UW Carbone Cancer Center in both outpatient and inpatient settings, and at UW Health Research Park Clinic.
+UW Health's Integrative Health program offers acupuncture at the UW Carbone Cancer Center in both outpatient and inpatient settings, and at UW Health Research Park Clinic.

 Acupuncture, a branch of traditional medicine that originated in China over 4,000 years ago, can be very helpful in providing support to patients at all stages of their cancer journey.